garbados/linkfriend/README.md

 *Working title.
 Cutesy moniker TBD.*

 A browser application for archiving, searching, and sharing bookmarks.
 At least, that's the goal.
 This project is a work in progress and will update accordingly as it develops.
-Many of the links in the document are still TODO so don't be surprised when they don't work.

 ## Goals